celenityy/better-vivaldi/README.md

 **NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/better-vivaldi), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/better-vivaldi).

+**NOTE:** This is specifically tailored for Brave on Desktop.
+For Android, see [here](https://codeberg.org/Magnesium1062/better-vivaldi-android).

 # General

 Startup -> Default Browser -> **Check on Startup** -> ❌